geektao1024/colormagic/README.md

 ## <a name="contribute">❤️ Contribute</a>

-Feel free to suggest fixes or help with new features!
+Feel free to suggest fixes or help with new features! ss